speedy012/chair-kidz-mod-3-challenge-practice/README.md

 ### The Frontend

 All of your code will be written in the index.js file located in the `chair-kidz-frontend` folder of this repository.
 But the backend will need some setup.
-See following instructionsL:
+See following instructions:

 ### The API